Post-market Review of Pulmonary Arterial Hypertension (PAH) Medicines

 - Review the clinical outcomes that are most important or clinically relevant to patients with PAH, and the extent to which these outcomes are included in the evidence previously considered by PBAC.

-- Collate and evaluate evidence on the comparative effectiveness of PAH medicines, including combination use and use in the WHO functional class ll patient populations.
+- Collate and evaluate evidence on the comparative effectiveness of PAH medicines, including combination use and use in the WHO functional class II patient populations.

-- Following ToR 1-4 consider reviewing the cost-effectiveness of existing PBS listings for PAH medicines, and in treatment of WHO functional class ll and combination treatment in class lll and class lV patients.
+- Following ToR 1-4 consider reviewing the cost-effectiveness of existing PBS listings for PAH medicines, and in treatment of WHO functional class II and combination treatment in class III and class IV patients.

-The public submission process for the Pulmonary Arterial Hypertension (PAH) Medicines Review will be open between 13 February 2017 and 5pm 27 March 2017.
-Interested organisations and individuals are invited to provide a submission addressing the Terms of Reference of the Review.
-To make a submission please go to the Public Consultation page.
-Submissions received by the Department will be made public unless otherwise requested.
-All submissions received will be assessed by the Reference Group to further inform the Review as it progresses.
+The public submission process for the Pulmonary Arterial Hypertension (PAH) Medicines Review was open between 13 February 2017 and 27 March 2017.
+To view submissions please go to the Public Consultation page.

 This Review will follow the Post-market Review Framework available on the Reviews website.
-This process includes public consultation on the draft Terms of Reference (completed), an opportunity to provide submissions to the Review (now open), and an opportunity to comment on the draft Review Report.
-The draft Review Report is expected to be released for consultation in late 2017.
+This process includes public consultation on the draft Terms of Reference (completed), an opportunity to provide submissions to the Review (complete), and an opportunity to comment on the draft Review Report.
+The draft Review Report is expected to be released for consultation in early 2018.

 Further information on post-market reviews is available on the Reviews website.